top of page

 “though you suffered for your sanity,"

-As with many brilliant minds, Vincent's gift of genius came at a great price of his sanity.
+As with many brilliant minds, Vincent's genius came at a great cost—his sanity.

 As the song goes,